-You don’t have to sand wood stain before applying polyurethane.
-This is because polyurethane is a tropical finish that will stick over surfaces without penetrating them.
+You don’t need to sand wood stain before applying polyurethane as it will stick regardless.
+Polyurethane is a topical finish and sticks over surfaces without having to penetrate them.

-Also, since polyurethane has a transparent coating, the finish color won’t be affected.
-If you seal a stained wood with polyurethane, the wood grain will still show once the top coat dries.
-But, if you apply a coating (such as primer) between, the wood grain won’t show.
+Polyurethane has a transparent finish, so the finish color isn’t affected.
+If you seal a stained wood, the wood grain and the finish color will still show once the polyurethane dries.
+An undercoat (primer or wood conditioner) will cover the finish.

 Related Read: Can You Apply Polyurethane Over Gel Stain?

-However, it’s best to allow the stain to dry naturally as the coating will be stronger and support a top coat better.
+But, it’s best to leave the wood stain dry naturally as the finish will become stronger and more durable.